Austin–Bergstrom International Airport: Beginnings

-On October 23, 1995, with a $10 million budget and after the old tower, previously used by the US Air Force, was demolished, construction began on building Austin's tallest primary building (277 feet) that houses air traffic controllers.
+On October 23, 1995, with a $10 million budget and after the old tower, previously used by the US Air Force, was demolished, construction began on building Austin's tallest primary building (277 ft) that houses air traffic controllers.
 The new tower, completed a year before then-current president Bill Clinton arrived with his entourage, enabled Air Force One to be granted clearance to land.
 This made the president the "first passenger" to arrive at the new airport.

 The main Air Force runway, 17R/35L, was retained along with most of its taxiways, as its high weight rating and long length would facilitate service by large long-range airliners while reducing construction costs.
-Bergstom's original secondary runway, 17L/35R, was closed and partially demolished to accommodate new taxiway sections directly connecting 17R/35L to the new terminal.
+Bergstrom's original secondary runway, 17L/35R, was closed and partially demolished to accommodate new taxiway sections directly connecting 17R/35L to the new terminal.
 The remnants of the former runway are used as a service road and a parking area for a Boeing 727 used for emergency training.
-A replacement 9,000 ft runway 17L/35R was built east of the terminal, along with a general aviation complex on the southern side of the airport.
+A replacement 9000 ft runway 17L/35R was built east of the terminal, along with a general aviation complex on the southern side of the airport.
 Most former military buildings, including the original control tower, were demolished and cleared to make way for the new terminal and parking facilities, although some hangars and parking tarmac to the south was retained, along with a section of tarmac to the northeast of the primary runway that became the foundation for the airport's freight terminal.
 Some existing bridges were converted for ground vehicle access-road use.
 Military housing in the northwest portion of the former base was leveled, but some of its roads now serve a Texas Department of Transportation service facility.
 Several Travis County facilities near the airfield, including the county correctional facility and sheriff's training academy, were unaffected by the conversion project.

 Bergstrom had the location identifier of BSM until Mueller's final closure in 1999 when it took Mueller's IATA code of AUS.
 Initial issues with flight scheduling and routing led to proposed plans to keep Mueller operating in parallel with Bergstrom for a few weeks, but residents near Mueller blocked such efforts by appealing to the FAA, who refused to delay the transfer of the AUS identifier or to issue a new airport code for Mueller.
 Austin–Bergstrom opened to the public on May 23, 1999.